THOMASELOVE/500-data/dm2200/README.md

 # Propensity Matching with the `dm2200` Example

+Last Update: 2023-02-13

 The entire example can be downloaded from the front page of the 500-data website.

-Here is the [R Markdown file](https://github.com/THOMASELOVE/500-data/blob/master/dm2200/matching_with_dm2200.Rmd) including all code.
+Here is the [Quarto file](https://github.com/THOMASELOVE/500-data/blob/master/dm2200/dm2200.qmd) including all code.

-I've also placed an [HTML version on RPubs](https://rpubs.com/TELOVE/dm2200-500) at https://rpubs.com/TELOVE/dm2200-500.
+I've also placed an [HTML version on RPubs](https://rpubs.com/TELOVE/dm2200-500) at https://rpubs.com/TELOVE/dm2200-500, and you can download the Quarto file from there, too (just click on the CODE box on the top right of the screen and select View Source.)

-The `dm2200.csv` data file is available in [raw, downloadable form here](https://raw.githubusercontent.com/THOMASELOVE/500-data/master/dm2200/data/dm2200.csv).
+The `dm2200.csv` data file, in [raw, downloadable form](https://raw.githubusercontent.com/THOMASELOVE/500-data/master/dm2200/data/dm2200.csv).

+- The Data Set is 100% fictional.

 The purpose of this (simulated) example is to demonstrate a range of propensity score matching methods in R. As of the most recent update, this includes: